LOWER KEY REAL ESTATE ARTICLES

-Buying a home is a very important financial decision which needs to be taken with caution.
+Buying a home is a very important financial decision that needs to be taken with caution.
 The most important part of buying a home is choosing a suitable mortgage that you find easy to pay back by remaining current on it.
 There are several mortgage loans that you can choose from.
-Read on to know about the major kinds of a mortgage in greater details.
+Read on to know about the major kinds of a mortgage in greater detail.

-1. Fixed rate mortgage (FRM) – This is the traditional type of mortgage.
-In this kind of mortgage loans, the interest that the lender offers you remains the same throughout the lifetime of the loan.
-Depending upon the term of the loan that you choose which can be 10 years, 15 years, 20 years, 30 years, 40 years and even 50 years, the interest rate will be decided which will finally calculate the final amount of your mortgage.
+1. Fixed-rate mortgage (FRM) – This is the traditional type of mortgage.
+In this kind of mortgage loan, the interest that the lender offers you remains the same throughout the lifetime of the loan.
+Depending upon the term of the loan that you choose which can be 10 years, 15 years, 20 years, 30 years, 40 years, and even 50 years, the interest rate will be decided which will finally calculate the final amount of your mortgage.
 Whatever loan term you use, the interest rate remains the same throughput thus giving you stability in your finances.

-2. An adjustable-rate mortgage (ARM) – In this kind of a mortgage loan, the interest rate on your mortgage keeps changing as per the market interest rate.
+2. An adjustable-rate mortgage (ARM) – In this kind of mortgage loan, the interest rate on your mortgage keeps changing as per the market interest rate.
 This means that your monthly mortgage payments will rise and fall in accordance with the market mortgage rates.
-Although you get to make very low-interest payments if the market mortgage rate is very low but in a span of a number of years it is likely to rise thus you have to make more payments then.
+Although you get to make very low-interest payments if the market mortgage rate is very low in a span of several years it is likely to rise thus you have to make more payments then.

 4. VA loans – This is a type of government loan that is available for veterans who have served in the Armed Services of the U.S. and in some cases even the spouse of the deceased veterans.
 The requirements for this loan vary as per the amount of time service was rendered and how honorable the discharge was.
 The major benefit that can be got from a VA loan is that it does not require a down payment.
 The loans are funded by a conventional lender and guaranteed by the Department of Veteran Affairs.